-Cafe Wall Illusion: This Optical Illusion Will Hurt Your Brain | Reader's Digest
+This Funky Optical Illusion Will Make Your Brain Hurt (in the Coolest Way Possible)

 Yup!
 All of those lines, both horizontal and vertical, are as straight and parallel as a checkerboard.
 That’s the exact same image, just much blurrier!
 Check out this animation, in which the image gets gradually blurrier, for proof.

 Don’t worry—you’re not the only one baffled by this head-scratcher.
 One Twitter user didn’t believe it until he measured the vertical space between the bars, and another had to put the image in Illustrator to verify that the lines were indeed straight.
 The artist herself, Victoria Skye, even admitted, “I created it and it still fools me.”
-(Here’s another puzzler: can you find the turtle in this picture?
-Over 50% of people can’t!)
+This picture with a turtle hiding in lily pads is also a head scratcher.

 So what is it about this image that tricks our eyes so much?
 Well, it’s based on a well-known optical illusion called the “Café Wall,” so called because of a real café wall in Bristol.
-(Turns out England is quite the hub for optical illusions; London is even using them to curtail speeding.)
+Turns out England is quite the hub for optical illusions; London is even using them to curtail speeding.
 The illusion comes from a combination of the “colors, angles and edges,” says Skye.
 And those tricky little diamonds in the corners don’t help matters.
 It has to do with the way our eyes see light and dark colors.
 “That’s why, if you blur the image, the effect disappears,” Skye explains.
 “Because you cannot resolve the tiny white-black interactions once they are blurred, so the brain is no longer led down the garden path.”

-Speaking of things that lead your brain astray, these surprisingly grammatically correct “garden path” sentences will do just that.
+Take a break from analyzing this illusion to see if you can identify these everyday objects by their close-up pictures instead.

 [Source: boingboing.net, telegraph.co.uk, metro.co.uk]